Salty Angler Fishing Charters

 Horsepower per Engine: 250

-Hop aboard for a full day of fishing fun in Charleston's scenic waters.
-We'll be chasing after prized catches like redfish, black seabass, seatrout, and sheepshead.
-Your knowledgeable guide knows all the local hotspots and will share pro tips to help you reel in the big ones.
-No need to worry about gear - we've got you covered with quality rods, reels, tackle, bait, and even fishing licenses.
-The trip is perfect for two anglers, but we can accommodate up to six if you want to bring some friends along.
-Whether you're an experienced angler or trying fishing for the first time, you're in for a great day on the water.
-Get ready to create some awesome fishing memories in beautiful Charleston.
-Book your spot and let's get out there!
+Ready for an epic day of fishing in Charleston?
+This 8-hour inshore trip has you covered.
+You'll be targeting some of the area's most sought-after species like redfish, black seabass, seatrout, and sheepshead.
+Your experienced guide knows all the best spots and tricks to help you reel in the big ones.
+No need to worry about gear - we've got you set with quality rods, reels, tackle, and bait.
+Fishing licenses are included too, so you can just show up ready to cast a line.
+The price includes two anglers, but there's room for up to six if you want to bring friends along.
+Whether you're a seasoned pro or new to fishing, you're in for an awesome day on the water.
+Grab your hat and sunscreen, and let's go catch some fish in the beautiful waters around Charleston!

 Salty Angler Fishing Charters